-ACUS ended FY 2017, the most recently closed fiscal year, with a carryover balance of \$184,905 due to personnel vacancies in senior-level legal and administrative positions.
+ACUS ended FY 2018, the most recently closed fiscal year, with a carryover balance of \$204,198 due to personnel vacancies in senior-level legal and administrative positions.
 An appropriation of \$3.1 million would fund ACUS at the level required to cover operating and personnel costs at the current reduced staffing level.

-F. FY 2019 Request
+F. FY 2020 Request

+1. Agency Personnel

-Agency Personnel (Object Classes 11 and 12)
+(Object Classes 11 and 12)

-For FY 2019, ACUS anticipates a staff of 14 filled FTEs, 2 filled contract FTEs, and 2 vacant but authorized FTEs.
-This includes the Chairman and 13 permanent employees included under Object Class 11.
+For FY 2020, ACUS anticipates a staff of 13 filled FTEs, two filled contract FTEs, and three vacant but authorized FTEs.
+This includes the Chairman and 12 permanent employees included under Object Class 11.
 In some past years, ACUS has filled 1-2 of its allotted FTE positions under the Intergovernmental Personnel Act or other reimbursable arrangements.
-ACUS may opt to use these hiring mechanisms for personnel in FY 2019, contingent upon agency needs and the availability of funding.
+ACUS may opt to use these hiring mechanisms for personnel in FY20, contingent upon agency needs and the availability of funding.

-The ACUS staff supports the 101 voting Members of the Conference as well as the approximately other ACUS members who serve in a non-voting capacity.
+The ACUS staff supports the 101 voting ACUS Members as well as the approximately 100 other ACUS members who serve in a non-voting capacity.